• Link to X

 Caregivers – Behind the Scenes Heroes

-The daily challenges of the individual with quadriplegia are more apparent than the often silent struggles of the caregiver.
+The daily challenges of the quadriplegic are more apparent than the often silent struggles of the caregiver.
 In most cases, the caregiver has voluntarily given up their job, friends, family and their own freedom to take care of their loved one.
 Sadly, caregivers can experience loneliness, depression and even hopelessness.
 They often become isolated due to the fact that they spend every waking moment tending to the needs of their loved one.

 Caregivers are the true behind the scene heroes.
 If you know a caregiver, take time to recognize them for their heroic efforts.
 When possible, offer them some respite by sitting with their loved one so they can get out every once in awhile.
 Treat them to a home cooked meal, dinner out or even a spa day.
 Be their friend, and let them know they are appreciated.
 Doing just a little can mean a lot!